getgrav/grav-learn/pages/06.forms/01.blueprints/12.example-page-blueprint/docs.md

 The fields types you can add are listed in [Available form fields for use in the admin](http://learn.getgrav.org/advanced/blueprints#available-form-fields-for-use-in-the-admin)

+### Field naming

+It's important that fields use the `header.*` structure, so field content is saved to the Page Header when saved.

 ### Create a completely custom page form